fei-aiart/fei-aiart0.github.io/README.md

 <!--
 ```
 Good times, hard times, but never bad times. —— Steve Jobs
-高飞，西安电子科技大学，杭州研究院
+高飞，西电杭研院
 ```
 -->

 ## Biography

 **Fei Gao** is currently with the [Intelligent Information Processing (IIP) Lab.](https://iip-xdu.github.io/) and [Hangzhou Institute of Technology](http://hz.xidian.edu.cn/), at [Xidian University](http://www.xidian.edu.cn/).
 He received his Bachelor Degree in Electronic Engineering and Ph.D.
 Degree in Information and Communication Engineering from [Xidian University](http://www.xidian.edu.cn/) (Xi'an, China) in 2009 and 2015, respectively.
 From Oct.
 2012 to Sep.
 2013, he was a Visiting Ph.D.
 Candidate in University of Technology, Sydney (UTS) in Australia.
-From 2015 to 2022, he works at Hangzhou Dianzi University.
+From July 2015 to June 2023, he works at Hangzhou Dianzi University.

 He mainly applies machine learning techniques to computer vision problems.
 His research interests include **visual quality assessment and enhancement, intelligent visual arts generation, biomedical image analysis,** etc. His research results have expounded in more than 30 publications at prestigious journals and conferences.
 He serverd for a number of journals and conferences.